 - Software.
 Rules within software design may prevent tasks from being closed until all required steps have been taken.
 As an example, our Qudos 3 software will not allow an Action to be closed until all mandatory sections are completed in sequence and locked.
 It will also periodically remind people about incomplete audits, actions, and other tasks until they have signed off on them.

 - AI (Artificial Intelligence) can remove the human element in whole or part from some tasks.

 - Continuous improvement elements of a QMS can help to ensure that if an error does occur once, steps are taken to prevent it from happening again.

 These are just a small selection of possible methods in service industries to prevent error or dissatisfaction.
 Hopefully, they are enough to fire your imagination.

-P.S: We deliberately included a typo in the above - did you spot it? (and we don't mean the Anglo-English spellings such as 'coloured').
-Its the double use of the word folders in the 3rd bullet points (if you spotted 2 typos - that was a human error!)
+P.S: Just to illustrate human error, we deliberately included a typo in the above.
+Did you spot it? (and we don't mean the Anglo-English spellings such as 'coloured').
+Its the double use of the word folders in the 3rd bullet points (if you spotted 2 typos - that really was a human error!)